Namx45/SSTI-Research/README.md

 kind of template engine is being used in the back-end you could perform a series of SSTI payloads to acheive this.

-> to do so look at the file : "template engine desicion tee.jpg"
+> to do so look at the file : "SSTI Framework desicion tree.jpg"

 follow the payload tree on the lab provided in the ssti room in THM. https://tryhackme.com/room/learnssti